Fourth edition of the “Research Impact Narratives” challenge

-For the third time, NOVA is inviting its researchers to communicate the impact of their research projects through a narrative writing contest.
+For the fourth time, NOVA challenges its researchers to communicate the impact of their research projects through a narrative writing competition.

-The first two editions received submissions from a wide range of scientific fields, involving all Academic Units of NOVA and several Research Units associated with the University, with a total of 354 faculty members and researchers participating.
-As part of the challenge, 12 winners have already been awarded and 11 honourable mentions distinguished.
-These can be viewed here, as well as in the NOVA Science Magazine editions of 2023 and 2024.
+The first three editions received submissions from a wide range of scientific fields, across all NOVA Academic Units and several research units associated with the University, involving more than 400 faculty members and researchers.
+Within the scope of this challenge, 17 winners and 16 honourable mentions have already been awarded.
+These can be consulted here, as well as in the 2023, 2024 and 2025 editions of NOVA Science Magazine.

 Scientific research, whether fundamental or applied, is one of the key pillars of the NOVA University Lisbon, with the potential to impact all aspects of society, including academic, social, environmental, cultural, or economic aspects.